esl-epfl/x-heep/docs/source/How_to/IntegratePeripheral.md

 Set up the X-HEEP environment by following the [Getting Started guide](../GettingStarted/Setup.md).

 ## 1. Create the IP Structure
-As a good starting point, we suggest duplicating the DLC directory structure: `hw/ip_examples/dlc/{data,rtl,*.core,dlc_gen.sh}`.
 This is how the folder should look like:

 ```
-new IP root
 └── hw/ip/<peripheral>
     ├── data/
     │   └──<peripheral>.hjson           # register description (for regtool generation)